slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource."
 -- Allen Tucker*

-> *"Pay double and insist on ten times the quality."
+> *"Pay double and insist on ten times the quality." (...)
+"If it takes an expert to tell you what it’s worth, it isn’t worth anything."
 -- Naval Ravikant*

 > *"When you don’t know how much to pay someone for a particular task, ask them «what would be fair» and their answer usually is."